rzk-lang/sHoTT/src/simplicial-hott/10-rezk-types.rzk.md

         ( compute-htpy-inv-map-fib-equiv-map-fib-equiv-id A is-segal-A a a' ψ)
 ```

-Now we give the section of `arrow-map-fiberwise-equiv`.
+Now we give the section of `#!rzk arrow-map-fiberwise-equiv`.

 ```rzk
 #def section-arrow-map-fiberwise-equiv uses ( extext funext)